jessve-9/Environment-Generation-in-Unity/README.md

 ## Automate the process

-If you want to be able to run this process in the console then follow the follwing instructions.
+If you want to be able to run this process in the console then do the follwing instructions.

 1. Navigate to `C:\Program Files\Unity\Hub\Editor\2021.2.8f1\Editor`.